ARCAthens wishes to express its support and compassion for all those we have lost in the pandemic and from violence against the Black community.

 ARCAthens Virtual Residency

-The 4th ARCAthens Virtual Residency (AVR4) is almost here.
-Join our mailing list (below) so we may send you our announcements about our programs and upcoming opportunities.
+Visit our PROGRAMS page to learn more, and join our mailing list (below) so we may send you our announcements about our programs and upcoming opportunities.

 Launched in 2020, the ARCAthens Virtual Residency Program features artists and curators from the Bronx and Greece in conversation for one month posting daily on Instagram.
 The nominated curator chooses the participating artists and mediates weekly meetings among them, while the artists work with social media as their medium to create a bridge between the two vibrant communities during the COVID 19 pandemic.